PracticeFoxyCode/practice/README.md

 not claim originality - I've learned much from others even as I have passed this knowledge on.

+Please star this repo if you like it.

 Enjoy!

 Yoav Kleinberger, [haarcuba@gmail.com](mailto:haarcuba@gmail.com)